 Resolve to believe.
 As yet another year dawns and, of course, I need to make at least one resolution.
 The good news is that I know I can keep this one.
 I resolve to believe you!
 I resolve to listen and acknowledge the pain and illness you live with daily even though your symptoms might be invisible.

 For me, the opposite of believing is prejudice.
 Prejudice defined by Dictionary.com is “an unfavorable opinion or feeling formed beforehand or without knowledge, thought, or reason.”
-How many times have we been frustrated and impatient as we wait for the person in the cross walk at the store?
+How many times have we been frustrated and impatient as we wait for the person in the crosswalk at the store?
 They seem to walk so slow and we are in a hurry.
 Why can’t they speed it up?
 Maybe they are in chronic pain or have a myriad of other illnesses or injuries that we cannot see.
-I say that we sure err on the side of caution and belief first, not suspicion and prejudice.
+I say that we sure err on the side of caution and belief first, not be suspicious and prejudice.
 [Read more…]